Singular reduction modules of differential equations: Reduction modules of differential equations

-A function $u=f(x)$ is called \emph{invariant with respect to the involutive module}~$Q$ (or, briefly, $Q$-\emph{invariant}) if it is a solution of the characteristic system $Q[u]=0$.
+A function $u=f(x)$ is called \emph{invariant with respect to the involutive module}~$Q$ (or, briefly, $Q$-\emph{invariant}) if it is a solution of the characteristic system~$\mathcal Q$.
 This notion is justified by the following facts.
-In view of the rank condition, we can choose a basis of~$Q$ which spans, over the underlying field, a $p$-dimensional (Abelian) Lie algebra $\mathfrak g$ of vector fields in the space $(x,u)$.
-The graph of each solution of the characteristic system $Q[u]=0$ is obviously invariant with respect to the $p$-parametric local transformation group generated by the algebra~$\mathfrak g$.
+In view of the rank condition, we can choose a basis of~$Q$ that spans, over the underlying field, a $p$-dimensional (Abelian) Lie algebra $\mathfrak g$ of vector fields in the space $(x,u)$. \footnote{ Such a basis is constructed in the following way: We take an arbitrary basis of~$Q$ consisting of vector fields $Q_s=\xi^{si}(x,u)\p_i+\eta^s(x,u)\p_u$.
+Up to permutation of the independent variables and basis elements of~$Q$, we can suppose in view of the rank condition that $\rank(\xi^{ss'})=p$ and change the basis to $(\hat Q_s=\p_s+\hat\xi^{s\iota}\p_\iota+\hat\eta^s\p_u)$, where the index~$\iota$ runs from $p+1$ to~$n$ and the matrices $(\hat\xi^{s\iota})$ and $(\hat\eta^s)$ are the products of the matrix~$(\xi^{ss'})^{-1}$ by the matrices $(\xi^{s\iota})$ and $(\eta^s)$, respectively.
+Since the module~$Q$ is involutive, the vector fields $\hat Q_1$, \dots, $\hat Q_p$ commute. } The graph of each solution of the characteristic system~$\mathcal Q$ is obviously invariant with respect to the $p$-parameter local transformation group generated by the algebra~$\mathfrak g$.